hexcreator/Atomic-Visualization/README.md

 🔗 https://jsfiddle.net/0xhex/wnh04xvo/102/ <br>
 🔗 https://codepen.io/vead/pen/ZEmZoMb

 Change the configs around to explore.
 If you want to download clips, you'll have to clone this repo and run it locally.
+Left click to rotate/pivot, and right click to pan/drag.
+Use your wheel to zoom in.

 ## 1. What the Program Is